 AACR Princess Takamatsu Memorial Lectureship

-The Lectureship recipient will present a major award lecture during the AACR Annual Meeting 2021 in Washington, DC.
+The lectureship recipient will present a major award lecture during the AACR Annual Meeting 2021.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.